AOSC-Tracking/telegram-desktop/cmake/external/glib/cppgir/README.md

 As such, the meson system only builds and install the (most) relevant parts, as may be useful when used as a subproject.

+For either build system, an [example](examples/external) shows how `cppgir` can be used in a project.

 ## Release numbering and API stability

 The generated code for an even-numbered major version should be (compile) API